digitaloffensive/igoat/CryptoChallenge_Setup_Readme.txt

 - If you downlaod from the offical repo you will need to modify the code under the crypto challenge on line 32 to this:
  NSMutableURLRequest *request = [NSMutableURLRequest requestWithURL:[NSURL URLWithString:@"http://your_ip_here/myapp/checkout.php"]
  - Or clone this fork and modify just the IP.
+ - Replace iGoat.xcodeproj with the contents from iGoat.xcodeproj.zip